 Pure maple syrup is solely syrup tapped from a tree, with no additives.
 Pancake syrup is actually corn syrup with a maple extract added, so it’s not actually maple syrup at all.
-It’s just maple flavoring.
+It’s just maple flavoring added to corn syrup.

 Can I use pancake syrup instead of maple syrup?

 If you’re making a maple syrup recipe, it’s best not to substitute pancake syrup for maple syrup as you won’t get the same result.
-If you’re making a maple syrup candy, like snow taffy, definitely don’t substitute pancake syrup for maple.
+If you’re making a maple syrup taffy on snow, definitely use real maple syrup and do not substitute pancake syrup for maple syrup.

 Bonus points if you can get a cup of maple syrup fresh from maple trees!